ioannachourdaki/Apache-Spark-x-Ray-comparison/data/README.md

 And like that your datasets are ready to be used!

 Note: in our program the parquet files are split in directories based on the years they are in, therefore 2019 ones under 2019 folder etc.
 The celebA files were loaded from a local storage in both cases of Spark and Ray.
-They just need to be under the /data/complex directory
+They just need to be under the /data/complex directory.
+Add it under this directory in all Machines in order for this to work properly.